Dana-Nurse/recycle_project/recipe.md

         # Side-effects:
         #   Computes and returns the total recycled amount for the given year
         pass # No code here yet

+## 3. Create Examples as Tests

+_Make a list of examples of how the class will behave in different situations._